USRA-STI/gdt-integral/docs/missions/integral/orbithist.rst

 	>>> orbithist.bcppid
 	'07890056'

-The the spacecraft **frame** can be created from the orbithist object.
+The spacecraft **frame** can be created from the orbithist object.
 The spacecraft position and orientation as a function of time, and other spacecraft informations can be asseced in the following way: